kailinzhang1031/Linear-Algebra/Lecture-4.md

 This lecture starts with how to understand Guassian elimination in terms of matrices.

-Firstly, we focus on some operation on the product of matrices.
+Firstly, we focus on some operations with the product of matrices.

 ## Inverse of a product